-Ahmet Uysal is a staff scientist at Heavy Elements and Separations Science (HESS) group in CSE.
+Ahmet Uysal is a staff scientist at Separation Science group.
 His research is focused on molecular scale mechanisms in interfacial ion transfer, ion-amphiphile interactions at aqueous interfaces, and chemical separations.
 He specializes in synchrotron x-ray scattering techniques and interface-specific non-linear vibrational spectroscopy.

 - Postdoctoral Researcher, IPG, Argonne National Laboratory, (2012-2015)

 - Ph.D.
 Physics, Northwestern University, Evanston, IL (2012)

 - M.S.
 Physics, University of Pittsburgh, Pittsburgh, PA (2005)

 - B.S.
 Physics, METU, Ankara, Turkey (2003)

 The U.S. Department of Energy (DOE) has announced that two scientists from its Argonne National Laboratory will be receiving funding through the Early Career Research Program of the Office of Science.
 The awardees are Ahmet Uysal, assistant chemist in the Chemical Sciences and Engineering division, and Kibaek Kim, assistant computational mathematician in the Mathematics and Computer Science division.
 Read more…